What is company driver training?

 How do you train commercial drivers?

-Driver education using the theory quizzes on DT – there are Road Code quizzes as well as health and safety quizzes.
+Driver education using the theory quizzes on DT – there are training modules for the Road Code, low-speed manoeuvring, advanced driving, heavy vehicle driving (including logbooks), driver health and safety, forklift drivers and more – view driving courses.
 This ensures that drivers know speed limits, following distances, rules for rest periods, parking rules and more.
 Drivers tend to forget many rules they learn for the learner licence test within just a few months of passing.
 This type of training is good general maintenance for drivers as it keeps safety at the forefront of their mind.

 Telematics – data logging for your vehicles can identify where drivers are driving unsafely, using too much fuel, choosing routes that are inappropriate, and more.
 It’s usually paid per vehicle per month.